M. S. Subbulakshmi: Awards and honours

 She was honoured as a resident artist Asthana Vidhwan of Tirumala Tirupati Devasthanams.
 Tirupati Urban Development Authority (TUDA) has installed a bronze statue of M.S.
 Subbulakshmi at the Poornakumbham circle in the temple town.
 It was unveiled by Andhra Pradesh Chief Minister Y. S. Rajasekhara Reddy on 28 May 2006.
+TTD's Sree Venkateswara College of Music and Dance holds an annual three-day festival dedicated to her rich legacy, where prominent artists perform.

 The Kancheepuram Saree shade known as MS Blue was named after her by the well-known Congress party member and philanthropist, Sri Muthu Chettiyar when they met at the residence of Sri R. Aiyadurai and Smt.
 Thangam Aiyadurai at Lady Desikachari Road, Madras, who were close friends of MS and Sadasivam.

 A commemorative postage stamp on her was issued on 18-December-2005.
 United Nations decided to issue the stamp to mark the birth centenary of M.S.
 Subbulakshmi.
 She was bestowed with enormous prize money along with the awards, most of which she donated to charity.
 She has given more than 200 charity concerts and raised well over Rs.
 10,000,000.
-She was awarded honorary degrees from several Universities.
-She was an ardent devotee of Kanchi Mahaswamigal and she rendered his composition "Maithreem Bhajatha" (O World!
-Cultivate peace) in her concert at the UN in 1966.
-She made a 20-minute recording of "Venkatesa Suprabhatam" for His Master's Voice, the royalty from which goes to the Veda Patasala run by the Tirupati Tirumala Devasthanam.
-She donated many of the royalties on several best sold records to many charity organisations.
+In 1944, her five consecutive benefit performances for Mahatma Gandhi's fund honoring his late wife brought her philanthropy to national attention.
+She permanently donated the royalties of her top-selling records, including the Suprabhatam, to institutions like the Veda Patasala of Tirupati.
+From the Sapru Memorial Fund in Lucknow in 1950, a Muslim girls’ school in remote Mangaluru and the Kashmir Flood Relief Fund in Delhi in 1959 to Ramakrishna Mission, the list of her charitable concerts is long.